 If you decline the invitation to review, we would appreciate if you could suggest a colleague who may be able to review the manuscript.
 If appropriate, the editor will send an invitation to review to that individual.
 You may not “transfer” your invitation to review the manuscript to a colleague.

 Reviewing needs to be conducted confidentially.
 This means you can’t share the material you have been provided with anyone without prior authorization from the editor.
 Since peer review is confidential, you also must not share information about the review with anyone without permission from the editors and authors.
 If you wish to elicit an opinion from colleagues or students regarding the article you should let the editor know beforehand.
 Most editors welcome additional comments, but whoever else is involved will also need to keep the review process confidential.
 To help us protect your identity, please do not reveal your name within the text of your review.
 Be aware when you submit your review that any recommendations you make will contribute to the final decision made by the editor.

 Conduct the Review with utmost sincerity

 You will be asked to evaluate the article on a number of criteria.
-Template for the Review is provided HERE.
+Template for the Review is provided in the platform.
 You are expected to evaluate the article according to originality, methodology, structure, framework of previous research, adequacy of statistical methods and use of language.

 • Summarize the article in a short paragraph.
 This shows the editor that you have read and understood the research.